Match of the Century scorer Karl-Heinz Schnellinger dies at age 85

 "However, his achievements and merits go far beyond this game.
 Karl-Heinz Schnellinger was a world-class footballer and one of the first professionals to venture abroad."

-Schnellinger spent most of his career in Italy, where he went in 1963, one year after winning the German championship with Cologne.
+Schnellinger spent most of his career in Italy, where he went in 1963, one year after winning the German championship with Cologne, whose president Werner Wolf said on Tuesday that the club "has lost one of its biggest legends."

 After one season each at Mantua and Roma he spent nine years at AC Milan 1965-1974, winning a host of titles including the Serie A, European Cup, and two Cup Winners' Cups.